akshayyzx/mini-portfolio-web-assignment/README.md

 👨‍💻 Developer

-Created by [Your Name] as part of an assignment project.
+Created by Akshay Singh Patel as part of an assignment project.